 METHODS OPTIONAL.
-The value of this field is a string which if present must be a comma separated
+The value of this field is a string which if present must be a comma separated list of HTTP METHODS supported by the object for public use.
+See note.

 All attributes are optional, although one of NAME and HREF is necessary for the anchor to be useful.
-See also: LINK .
+See also: LINK.